Younest9/okd/README.md

 This section provides details about the ports that are required.

-IMPORTANT: In connected OKD environments, all nodes are required to have internet access to pull images for platform containers and provide telemetry data to Red Hat.
+&#9888; **IMPORTANT**: In connected OKD environments, all nodes are required to have internet access to pull images for platform containers and provide telemetry data to Red Hat.

 Ports used for all-machine to all-machine communications: